 Tramadol: Don't Make It A Habit

-Even though tramadol is not a full opiate, people with a history of drug abuse may be at a greater risk of addiction.
+Even though tramadol is not a full opiate -- it's thought it also exhibits weak inhibition of reuptake of norepinephrine and serotonin -- people with a history of drug abuse may be at a greater risk of addiction.
 Tramadol is related to the opioids like codeine and morphine and can lead to psychological and physical dependence, drug-seeking behavior, and withdrawal.
 Short-term use of tramadol is the best option.

 If you are concerned you are becoming addicted, talk to your doctor about alternative pain medicines.
 As previously mentioned, tramadol should not be stopped abruptly.
 Withdrawal symptoms may occur if you are dependent upon tramadol, but may be lessened by a slow, dose reduction combined with symptomatic support, as directed by your doctor.